folutade/KnowThatYouAnointed/content/posts/the-party.md

   I started slipping in the darkness, I'm feeling heartless
   Christians got me traumatized, I don't know who God is***

 * However, after a struggle with depression led him to the rock bottom, Lecrae eventually came to realize Americans living in Western society were often missing the context of the biblical Gospel accounts which might cause them to act in ways that do not reflect Jesus’s teaching and are contrary to God’s love.
-Lecreae discussed this breakthrough on “Can’t Stop Me Now (Destination)” and “Deconstruction”.
+Lecrae discussed this breakthrough on “Can’t Stop Me Now (Destination)” and “Deconstruction”.

   * *And recently **I found a peace to be
   Everything that I was meant to be